ucan-wg/awake/README.md

 ## 7.3 WireGuard

 [WireGuard](https://www.wireguard.com/) is a VPN protocol that is widely deployed via the Linux kernel, and has since been ported to many other systems.
 It is UDP-based and aimed at raw performance and security.
-Being low-level, is unconstrained in which cryptographic primitives is uses (i.e. Curve25519).
+Being low-level, it is unconstrained in which cryptographic primitives is uses (i.e. Curve25519).

 ## 7.4 Message Layer Security (MLS)